publications

 A (Not So) New Day for Caribbean Literature and the Arts: An Interview with Marielle Barrow on Digital Humanities and Archiving Caribbean Culture.”
 Tout Moun: Caribbean Journal of Cultural Studies 5 (1): 1-9.
 2019

-Borders and Marxist Politics in the Caribbean: An Interview with Earl Bousquet on the Workers Revolutionary Movement in St. Lucia.”
+Borders and Marxist Politics in the Caribbean: An Interview with Earl Bousquet on the Workers Revolutionary Movement in Saint Lucia.”
 ACME: An International Journal of Critical Geographies 18 (1): 246-264.
 2019

 An Approach to Freedom: An Interview with Wesley Gibbings on Journalism and Activism in the Caribbean.”
 Tout Moun: Caribbean Journal of Cultural Studies 4 (2): 1-12.
 2018.